albert-wang/represent/README.md

 	0b1011110      | integer, parsed as binary.
 	01234567       | integer, parsed as octal.
 	123456         | integer, parsed as decimal.
 	[0, 1, 2, 3]   | Vector of floats.
-A vector may have 2, 3, or 4 elements.
+A vector must have 4 elements.
 All vectors are row-major.
 	q[0, 1, 2, 3]  | Quaternion of floats.
-The format is in w, x, y, z format. zeroN          | Zero vector.
+The format is in w, x, y, z format. zero()         | Zero vector.
 N may be 2, 3, or 4.
-	unitXN         | Unit vector in the X direction.
-N may be 2, 3, or 4. unitYN         | Unit vector in the Y direction, N may be 2, 3, or 4. unitZN         | Unit vector in the Z direction, N may be 3 or 4. unitWN         | Unit vector in the W direction, N must be 4. pi             | A 64-bit floating point representation of pi. e              | A 64-bit floating point representation of e. pif            | A 32-bit floating point representation of pi. ef             | A 32-bit floating point representation of e.
+	unitX()        | Unit vector in the X direction unitY()        | Unit vector in the Y direction unitZ()        | Unit vector in the Z direction unitW()        | Unit vector in the W direction pi             | A high precision representation of pi e              | A high precision representation of e [v;v;v;v]      | Matrix.
-	[v;v;v;v]      | Matrix.
 Each vector must have the same size.
 Row-major.
-May omit the []s for the vectors. identN         | Identity matrix, N may be 2, 3, or 4.
+May omit the []s for the vectors. ident()        | Identity matrix
 	{guid}         | A 128-bit GUID.
 No expressions may be done on this value.
 	`string`       | A string.
 No expressions may be done on this value.
+Valid escape characters are \`.

 Allowed operators are: